ebd622/fe-crud/README.md

 mvn spring-boot:run
 ```

-After starting up the gateway, it will expose APIs cia the port 8080.
+After starting up the gateway, it will expose APIs via the port 8080.
 Try our the following requests:

 ```